NadiaAiraf/bank-tech-test-ruby/README.md

 The following assumes you've run steps 1-6 in the 'How to run' section.

-Please note: on withdrawing or depositing money, you need to add the date manually.
-I have had this working as an automatic thing previously however the acceptance criteria lead me to believe it was asking you to submit specific dates that money was being deposited/withdrawn.
+Please note: the date that your withdrawal or deposit is entered is the current date which is done automatically.

 if you want to create a new account you can do so as follows
 ```